AndreasTsikri/aggregatorAPI/README.md

 4) run the project with `dotnet run` or `dotnet watch` to open swagger or by click start debugging in VS code IDE

 # return values
 The api call returns N json objects seperated by comma, where N is the number of API calls.
-If the reposnse failed the onject contains the message error .
+If the reposnse failed the object contains the message error .
 Currently the n = 2 for 2 API calls

 Example Response:

 {"activity":"Play a video game","type":"recreational","participants":1},{"name":"ditto","height":3,"weight":40,"location_area_encounters":"https://pokeapi.co/api/v2/pokemon/132/encounters"}